 Graduates of this program will have received sufficient clinical training to prepare them for work as a radiation oncology physicist and certification in the specialty of Therapeutic Radiological Physics by the American Board of Radiology.

-The Radiation Oncology Physics Residency Program is an official program within the University of California, Davis Health Care System and administered through the Department of Radiation Oncology.
+The Radiation Oncology Physics Residency Program is an official program within UC Davis Health and administered through the Department of Radiation Oncology.

 The Department is located in the NCI-designated UC Davis Comprehensive Cancer Center and is actively engaged in the advanced clinical and research programs, including image-guided IMRT and VMAT (with motion-management), stereotactic body radiation therapy (SBRT), stereotactic radiosurgery (SRS), image-guided brachytherapy, in vivo dosimetry, and informatics infrastructure development.

-The Department has full-member status with the Radiation Therapy Oncology Group (RTOG) and has both an ACGME accredited physician residency training program and a CAMPEP approved medical physics residency program.
-There are research affiliations with the UC Davis School of Veterinarian Medicine and the Lawrence Livermore National Laboratory.
+The Department has full-member status with the NRG Oncology and has both an ACGME-accredited physician residency training program and a CAMPEP-approved medical physics residency program.
+There are research affiliations with the UC Davis School of Veterinary Medicine and the UC Davis School of Biomedical Engineering.